zdenek-jonas/microstream-crud-spring/README.md

 }
 ```

 Customer Repository.
-To make our example shortly, we just ignore gut practise and do not write any interface.
+To make our example shortly, we just ignore gut practice and do not write any interface.
 Just direct implement a repository object.

 ```java
 package one.microstream;